 Since its founding in 1920, the ACLU has depended on those exceptional people who are willing to stand up for individual rights, and also to provide the resources to ensure that our work continues.

-Over 8,000 members of the ACLU’s DeSilver Legacy Society have provided for a gift through their will, trust, charitable gift annuity, or other gift arrangement.
+Over 9,000 members of the ACLU’s DeSilver Legacy Society have provided for a gift through their will, trust, charitable gift annuity, or other gift arrangement.

 By making such a gift plan, you stand with us on the front lines to protect our constitutional freedoms.
 You become a partner and stakeholder in our current and future work.
-You join a chain of commitment that stretches back decades, and which has helped to define the American values of freedom, fairness and equality.
+You join a chain of commitment that stretches back decades, and which has helped to define the American values of freedom, fairness, and equality.

 Benefits & Recognition

-- Personalized pocket edition of the U.S. Constitution
+- Pocket edition of the U.S. Constitution

-- Subscription to STAND, the ACLU magazine
+- Subscription to ACLU magazine

-- Specially prepared news updates
+- Specially prepared reports and updates

-- Recognition in the Legacy Honor Roll (unless anonymity is requested)
+- Recognition in the legacy Honor Roll (unless anonymity is requested)

-The Legacy Society’s Namesake
+The Legacy Society’s Namesakes